ecadlabs/taquito/integration-tests/README.md

 `export TEZOS_RPC_MUMBAINET='http://localhost:8732'`.

+## Keygen API

+Internally Taquito is tested with tests running in parallel.
+This is achieved using an application that generates new keys and funds them as needed per test.

+The application is not publicly available.
+External users, therefore, must run the Taquito Integration Tests in sequence, one test at a time.

-## Using a Secret Key Instead of the Keygen API
+### Using a Secret Key Instead of the Keygen API

 By default, the integration tests use an ephemeral key managed by the Keygen API.
 To use a secret key instead, use the CLI option `<testnet>-secret-key`, like this: